Roger204/passCheckerTelegramBot/README.md

 Can be found in https://t.me/PassCheckerBot

+This bot does not store any sensitive data.
+Moreover, in order to provide more confidence to the user, it supports a private mode in which the password can be sent hashed to not provide any information of the raw password.

 ## Description
 Telegram bot to verify if a password has been publicly leaked or not.
 It supports two modes:
 * Raw password check